ethersphere/swarm-guide/contents/architecture.rst

 When you retrieve a file by url, Swarm resolves the domain to a reference to a root manifest, which is recursively traversed to find the matching path.

 The high level API to the manifests provides functionality to upload and download individual documents as files, collections (manifests) as directories.
 It also provides an interface to add documents to a collection on a path, delete a document from a collection.
 Note that deletion here only means that a new manifest is created in which the path in question is missing.
 There is no other notion of deletion in the Swarm.
-Swarm exposes the manifest API via the `bzz` URL scheme, see :ref:`URL schemes`.
+Swarm exposes the manifest API via the `bzz` URL scheme, see :ref:`BZZ URL schemes`.

 These HTTP proxy API is described in detail in the :ref:`API Reference` section.